 Facing a 33-foot downhill put on No. 18 a the Ridgewood Golf Course to reach 12 under par, McGirt believed if he holed it, he would have a good a chance for at a playoff and his first PGA victory.

 “I still can’t believe I left the putt short,” he told The Robesonian.
 “It had everything going for it.
 Downhill, down grain, and the breeze was behind me.
 The slope was pretty decent that I was putting down.
 I absolutely didn’t think it was possible to leave it short, much less 2 feet short.
 It was dead center too.
 That’s what makes me sick about it.”

 McGirt, who finished with a 6-under-par 66, tied for fifth place, earning $292,000 and pushing his earnings for the year to a career-best $1,243,018, surpassing his 2012 season.
 Perhaps more importantly, he earned 500 FedEx Cup points to climb from 81st on the list to 35th and extended his season at least two more tournaments and perhaps a third.

 “I am guaranteed to play Deutsche Bank Championship this week in Boston and the BMW Championship next week at Cherry Hills in Denver,” he said.

-The top 30 players in the FedEx Cup standings after the BMW advance to the Tournament of Champions.
+The top 30 players in the FedEx Cup standings after the BMW advance to the Tour Championship.